dazld/react-on-visible/README.md

 Whether visibility should be continuously calculated, or just until the element becomes visible. defaults to `false`.
 Go easy with this, don't expect amazing performance with many tens or hundreds of elements (`getBoundingClientRect`).

+### `wrappingElement` - string

+The string representation of the html element used to wrap children.
+Defaults to a `div`

 ### `setDefaultProps` - static function

 The user can override default props via this function.
 If you want everything to bounce, for example, then can do this: